What is Virginia Trail Guide All About?

 We started this site in 2009 to share our love of the outdoors.
 Virginia Trail Guide is intended to be a personal collection of photos and stories from the trails we hike.
 We’ll tell you about the unique things we see along the way and anything interesting we happen to learn about an area.
 If we think a hike is especially amazing – we’ll be sure you know it (likewise, if a hike is disappointing, we’ll be honest about that, too).

 Most of the hikes we go on are in Virginia, but we’ll blog about hikes on our travels, too.
 On each entry, we’ll both share a personal take on the trail.
 Most of the hikes we cover are dayhikes, but from time to time, we’ll cover overnight backpacking trips.

 We welcome any tips for hikes that we should try.
 We are always trying to discover new places and would love your ideas for places we should visit in Virginia.
 Feel free to leave comments on your experiences with each hike.
 Hope to see you on the trails!

 About the Writers

-Adam and Christine live just west of Shenandoah National Park with their three dogs.
+Adam and Christine live just west of Shenandoah National Park.
 On any nice weekend, there is a good chance you’ll find us somewhere in the mountains.